 I may be a bit biased (because I’ve sat in on his classes and enjoyed his performance poetry for years), but Rob Carney’s guest blog posts on Terrain.org are not to be missed!
 Each post is a story, a poem, and will give you a little insight to his writing process.
 You can view all his blog posts here.

-Terrain.org is a gorgeous online “Journal of the Built + Natural Environments.”
+Terrain.org is an online “Journal of the Built + Natural Environments.”
 They publish a broad variety of writers and genres, including poetry, nonfiction, fiction, interviews, reviews, and blog posts.
 Not only is this online journal a great read, but once you’ve become familiar, consider submitting your own work.
-Regular submissions are open until May 30, 2016 with no fee to submit.
+Regular submissions are open until May 30, 2017 with no fee to submit.
 They also run a contest year-round.

 FORMS: poetry, essays, fiction, articles, artwork, videos, and other contributions